[UPDATED 2/25/2023 for Eufy privacy issue and response]

 - Paper shredder.
 Did you know that there’s really nothing preventing anyone from sifting through your trash once you put it out at the curb?
 Not only is there no need for a warrant, but really anyone can legally go through your garbage.
 How often does this actually happen?
 I don’t know, but there’s a really simple solution: get a paper shredder.
 Alternatively, you could get this obfuscating rolling stamp.

 - Password dice.
 Password managers generate excellent passwords.
 But if you want to go old school, try using these special dice for generating truly random passwords (or passphrases).
-And be sure to check out my new website for generating passphrases, too!
+And be sure to check out my website for generating passphrases, too!

 - YubiKey.
 I personally recommend using an authenticator app for two-factor auth, but if you want to kick it up a notch, you can carry around a physical hardware key for this purpose.
 You always need to have it with you and plugged in, though.